hjacobs/kube-aws-autoscaler/README.rst

 * support resource buffer (overprovision fixed or percentage amount)
 * respect Availability Zones, i.e. make sure that all AZs provide enough capacity
 * be deterministic and predictable, i.e. the ``DesiredCapacity`` is only calculated based on the current cluster state
+* scale down slowly to mitigate service disruptions, i.e. at most one node at a time
 * require a minimum amount of configuration (preferably none)
 * keep it simple